-At first glance you might easily think Jayden was like any other child.
+At first glance you might easily think Jayden, from Nottingham, was like any other child.

 But Jayden is not like other children.
 He is, in fact, often very poorly.
 And every birthday, every Christmas with her son is a milestone for which his mother, Sarah, is grateful.